Jozef Roháč: Assassination of Eduard Dinič

 On February 6, 1997, a group of assassins killed the ruling boss of local mafia Miroslav Sýkora in front of the Holliday Inn hotel in Bratislava.
 Brothers Eduard and Róbert Dinič expected Sýkora's group to disintegrate soon after the death of their boss and wanted to succeed them as the leading criminal group in Bratislava.
 They were best known for their racketeering business and for their part in the Privatization in Slovakia under Prime Minister Vladimír Mečiar.
 But Sýkora's well-respected aide Róbert Lališ immediately replaced him as the new boss of his group.
 Lališ was aware that their competitors would try to take advantage of Sýkora's death and wanted to demonstrate his determination to keep his group dominant.
 The Dinič brothers immediately became his main target and Lališ instructed Roháč to carry out their assassinations.

 On May 9, 1998 an explosion equivalent to 5 kilograms of TNT killed Eduard Dinič near Zlaté piesky in Bratislava, some minutes before 8 pm.
 Dinič was aware his life was in danger and he was already preparing to go into hiding and on this day, he wanted to go play tennis for the last time before heading out of the country.
 Roháč placed the explosives underneath concrete tiling of the narrow pavement leading to the tennis courts where Dinič was known to cross.
 The device was remotely detonated at the very moment Dinič was above.
 Pieces of human tissue were collected by the police from the radius of 150 meters and the blast created a hole several meters deep.

 According to Slovak police pyrotechnic Miroslav Gona, who was attending the crime scene, the killer must have been nearby, at a place where he could see the scene clearly.
 The explosive device was detonated remotely using probably a pager, remote control from garage doors or a cell phone, but those were still not widespread in Slovakia at that time.
 According to Gona, the device was at least 1 meter underneath the pavement which suggests large-scale construction work at this place.
 Apparently, no one noticed the preparation.

 In December 1999, Slovak police interrupted investigation in this case.
 According to Alena Toševová from the Regional Police Directorship in Bratislava, "investigation was interrupted because there were no findings allowing to press charges against any individuals".
 Slovak investigators were not able to find out what kind of explosive device was used.
-It has to be noted that this placement of explosives is unique in Slovakia, in all prior mafia hits using explosives, the device was always placed in the car of the victim or in a car parked nearby.
+This placement of explosives is unique in Slovakia, in all prior mafia hits using explosives, the device was always placed in the car of the victim or in a car parked nearby.